lvndry/toast/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or unexpected behavior in Toast AI
+about: Report a bug or unexpected behavior in Clausea AI
 title: "[BUG] "
 labels: ["bug", "needs-triage"]
 assignees: ""